-As the all-important back-to-school and holiday seasons approach once again, retailers are faced with figuring out how to deliver the best cross-channel advertising experiences possible and improve ROI.
-Many claim that we are facing “the demise of retail” with Amazon Prime Day’s popularity and overwhelming success.
+As the all-important holiday season approaches once again, retailers are faced with figuring out how to deliver the best cross-channel advertising experiences possible and improve ROI.
+Many claim that we are facing “the demise of retail” with Amazon Prime Day’s popularity and overwhelming success this past July.

 However, savvy retailers know this isn’t the truth, and we partnered with Marketing Dive to prove that brick-and-mortar is far from obsolete.
 Statistics confirm that traditional retail still has a lot to offer — according to the International Council of Shopping Centers, in the 2018 holiday shopping season, 93% of shoppers went to a physical store.